rradczewski/ymmv/_posts/2021-01-05-heck-2020-hot-beverage-protocol.md

 I've been an avid supporter of remote work, and not much has changed about that.
 One thing this year proved to me though is just how much time off-screen is necessary to make up for an eight-hour work day in permanent interaction with a screen.

-While I'll happily skip online conferences and meetups after a long day of work, I'm less keen on skipping the few truly personal interactions with my friends.
-At the same time, my living room is now
+While I'll happily skip online conferences and meetups after a long day, I'm less keen on skipping the few truly personal interactions with my friends.
+At the same time, my screen is now my living room, my office, my commute, my kitchen table and my favorite locality, all compressed into a headset, a webcam and a screen.
+Hardly "a change in scenery" that would otherwise help me shift gears.

+## The Hot Beverage Protocol

+There are other tricks I've been employing to separate work and life when working remotely, such as keeping a separate account or even computer for work and deliberately switching that whenever I'm switching context, but nothing beats a deliberate break from the screen.

+The best patterns are those that are fairly self-explanatory, and I'm sure this won't be a breakthrough discovery for anyone.